quanted/pram_app/docs/qapp.rst

 Summary of all work to be performed, products to be produced, and the schedule for implementation
 ---------------------------------------------------------------------
+created an integrated web-based tool, the übertool, designed to estimate exposure doses and ecological risks under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Endangered Species Act (ESA).
+This involved combining a number of individual software models into web applications so they can be more easily parameterized, run, and documented by the EPA regulatory program office as well as federal, industry, and academic researchers outside the agency.
+These models include a range of aquatic, terrestrial, and atmospheric deposition fate and transport models used to estimate pesticide exposures and effects for a wide range of ecological receptors.
+Risk assessments based on these models are evaluated when seeking approval for pesticide formulations by the Environmental Protection Agency (EPA). Übertool integration of the ecological risk models creates a unified environment where data inputs and outputs are shared amongst models and saved for each user.
+This web-based approach takes advantage of new technologies including on-demand cloud computation of models written in a variety of programming languages (e.g., Python, Fortran, C) as well as spreadsheet calculators (e.g., Microsoft Excel) to support complex and screening level models.
+The übertool can also batch run multiple models simultaneously given the appropriate inputs providing an efficient and previously unavailable ecological risk service.

+Übertool’s web-based framework has also extended to population dynamic models not currently used by FIFRA and ESA that are publicly available for educational and research purposes.
+Traditionally, ecological assessment of pesticides is based on the ratio between estimated environmental concentrations and extrapolated toxicity effects levels that can be difficult to relate to ecological endpoints that are actually valued and regulated (e.g., populations).
+By aggregating these models into a virtual dashboard, we enable linkages to be created in the gap between the traditional ecological hazard assessment of screening models (risk quotients) and assessing ecological endpoints at the population level.
+Closing this gap has been identified in a recent National Academy of Science’s report as being necessary to create a common, scientifically credible approach to resolve discrepancies between how FIFRA and the ESA manage ecological risks.
+The new framework (Untertool) incorporates a variety of models including basic models of population dynamics (e.g. logistic model), intra-colony honey bee population dynamic models, and links to other online models and resources.

+As python code, it can be run on a computer locally using a web browser as an interface (without being on the Internet, which will be necessary for the EPA to use it for applications involving confidential business information) and/or it can be hosted on the Internet as a web domain so that the public can access the public domain models that are used to determine pesticide registration and label restrictions (available at http://www.ubertool.org).
+Component libraries for the ubertool can be accessed individually in non-HTML applications.
+Alternatively, the code could be hosted on an EPA server with the requisite technologies to provide online access to the python code.
+Regardless of how it is accessed, some of the models (these are mostly older Fortran codes in the public domain, not web applications) are of interest to the EPA pesticide office and could potentially realize significant efficiencies in regulating pesticides, transparency for the ecological risk assessment process, and higher levels of quality assurance given the larger audience that might use the models--whether for chemical regulation or for educational purposes.

 To create an aggregate ubertool assessment, a user will have created the above data objects for each of the tables above, and will combine them to create a batched assessment.
 A tree with dropdown comboboxes that reflect available data objects saved to the user account will be presented to the user.
 By selecting an appropriate data